-I love the dramatic swashes before and after words.
-I Think I mentioned before that I’m a font junkie.
+I love the dramatic swashes before and afterward.
+I think I mentioned before that I’m a font junkie.
 Tell me I can download a free font and you bet I’m going to do it.
-Especially if it comes with pretty doodles.
-I designed her name on Picmonkey.com (SO easy) and printed it out.

-I think I actually like it better with a bit of dimension that the flowers add.
+I think I actually like it better with the bit of dimension that the flowers add.

 Ahh doesn’t it look so vintage and cute?!
 It’s perfect for my sweet little girl’s room.
-I can’t decide if I want to hang it on her door or put it on some shelves I’m planning to make over her new dresser (oh that’s also a makeover!).
+I can’t decide if I want to hang it on her door or put it on some DIY farmhouse shelves I’m planning to hang over her new dresser.